 The Internet of Things, or IoT, is where everything around us becomes more connected through the internet and technology.
 Different devices connect with each other and share data, commands, and more through the internet or other communication connections.

 According to Dataversity, IoT concepts have been around since the 1800s, when there were visions of machines talking to other devices.
 However, the first example of the Internet of Things in action happened in the early 1980s.
-Programmers in Carnegie Melon University used the internet to connect to a Coca Cola machine.
+Programmers at Carnegie Melon University used the internet to connect to a Coca-Cola machine.
 Then, using the internet, they could find out if any Coke was available in the machine before they made the trip to it.

 - The internet